devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 ### Display a simple dialog

 We then enhance **dinerDashboard.tsx** with a simple dialog for updating the user fields.
-To start off we need to import the dialog controls.
+To start off, we need to import the dialog controls.

 ```js
 import { CloseIcon } from '../icons';